How to Fix “401 Unauthorized Access” Error? [7 Methods]

 Step 6: Once the deactivation process is complete, try accessing your website and check if the 401 error is resolved.

-If the error is no longer occurring, it indicates that one or more of the plugins were causing the issue.
-You can then proceed with identifying the conflicting or incompatible plugins by reactivating them one by one and testing the website after each activation until the error reappears.
-This way, you can pinpoint the specific plugin causing the conflict.
+If the error is no longer showing up, it indicates that one or more plugins were causing the issue.
+You can then proceed with identifying the conflicting or incompatible plugins by enabling them one by one and testing the website after each enabling the plugin until the error appears again.
+This way, you can determine the specific plugin causing the conflict.

-If you find the defective plugin, consider either updating it to a newer version or reaching out to the plugin developer for support.
-Alternatively, you may need to find an alternative plugin that serves a similar purpose but does not cause conflicts.
+In case, if you find a faulty plugin.
+You can either update it to a newer version or contact the plugin developer for support.
+Also, you can even find an alternative plugin that has similar features and does not cause any issues.

 6. Check out your website’s .htaccess file

-You might be surprised to learn, especially if you are not aware of it, that the hosting panel is not the only place where you can set a password for your website.
-Another method is by configuring the code in the .htaccess file.
+You might be surprised to know, especially if you are not aware of the fact, that the hosting panel is not the only place where you can set a password for your website.
+But you can also do this by configuring the code in the .htaccess file.

-If you have previously set a password through the .htaccess file but have either forgotten about it or it was added through a plugin, it’s essential to check or examine your website’s .htaccess file to determine if it is causing the issue.
+If you have already set a password through the .htaccess file, but you have forgotten about it or added it through a plugin.
+It is important to check your website’s .htaccess file to determine if it is causing the issue.

 Let us see how you can proceed.

-If your web hosting provider offers you cPanel accessibility, it will become easy for you to locate WordPress .htaccess files without using an FTP client.
+If your web hosting provider offers you access to cPanel, it will become easy for you to locate WordPress .htaccess files without using an FTP client.

-1. To do this, first, you need to login into your cPanel as shown below:
+1. To do this, first, you need to log into your cPanel as shown below:

 cPanel login page